The Traveller’s Dilemma: Picking the Perfect Memory Card for Your Adventures

 So, as a person who hates being in photos, here are my ten ways to include yourself in your travel photos.

-By being a small part of overall travel photos, you do not become the main focus of the photos.
-In the photo below, while I am in the bottom right corner, the path leads your eyes up to the beautiful Cradle Mountain (Tasmania) in the background.
+In the photo on the left, while I am in the bottom right corner, the path leads your eyes up to the beautiful Cradle Mountain (Tasmania) in the background.
+In the photo on the right, this stunning Norwegian wolf is the focus of the photo.
+I’m blurred out in the background.

 This one can be difficult to be able to get a photo but it can also be fun if you can.
 In this example, we had just finished hiking the first major peak on the Inca Trail to Machu Picchu.
 I had spent the six months before the trip working hard on my fitness to make sure I would survive the hike.
-So when I make it to the top of the first peak, which is named “Dead Woman’s Pass”, I had to have a photo of a “dead woman” at Dead Woman’s Pass!
+So when I made it to the top of the first peak, which is named “Dead Woman’s Pass”, I had to have a photo of a “dead woman” at Dead Woman’s Pass!

 There will always be times when it simply is not possible to take a good photo.
 In these times, I say, “embrace the terrible”!
 Let me show you some examples from our trip to Iceland.